 Vacating a criminal record does not automatically restore your firearms rights, which requires a separate process.

 Each person’s situation is different, contact us for a free consultation to see if you can clear up your criminal record.

 Don’t let your criminal history haunt you for the rest of your life.
 There is a way to finally put it all behind you and give yourself a fresh start.
+We offer affordable options for cleaning up your record.
+We make all court appearances for you and make sure all your records are clear with local and federal databases.
 Call us today to set up a free consultation to clear up your criminal record.
-We offer affordable options for cleaning up your record.